anastazie/programming-fundamentals/dash_tutorial.md

 ## `Dash` core components

-`Dash` contains objects enabling easy obsahuje funkce, které dovolují jednoduše vytvářet interaktivní objekty, například grafy, interaktivní tabulky, možnosti volby a markdown.
+Using `Dash` library you can easily create interactive objects, such as plot, dropdown, date range slider and much more.

-Imporobjects using following code: `import dash_core_components as dcc`.
+Import library using following code: `import dash_core_components as dcc`.

 Instead of HTML paragraphs we can use markdown: